Orange Group: Controversies in UK regarding the quality of service

-On 21 March 2007 Watchdog, a television series by the BBC focusing on consumer protection, published the results from a broadband survey they held.
-According to the survey Orange is the worst ISP in the UK.
+On 21 March 2007 Watchdog, a BBC television series focusing on consumer protection, published the results of a broadband survey they carried out.
+According to the survey Orange was the worst ISP in the UK.
 68% of Orange customers that took part in the survey said they were unsatisfied with Orange's customer service, it was voted as the most unreliable broadband provider, and it had the highest number of dissatisfied customers.
 Two thirds of Orange customers experienced problems cancelling their Orange broadband.

 In response to the problems with Orange UK broadband and 3G broadband during March 2009 and April 2009 the 3G data network has been upgraded to 3.5G and increased signal coverage.
-This new network can be seen in action on many mobile phones which display network for instance the Nokia N95, when the phone detects the higher speed.
-The Orange UK mobile broadband USB adapter works with the new network.
-The 3G networks for all telecommunication suppliers still struggle to get the throughput that was originally advertised when these networks were announced.
+3G networks for all telecommunication suppliers still struggle to get the throughput that was originally advertised when these networks were announced.
 The UK Telecoms Regulator has reported on the challenges for all suppliers.

 A consumer organisation forum web site known as OrangeProblems.co.uk focuses on the poor level of service provided by Orange Broadband in the UK.
 Initially set up as WanadooProblems.co.uk, the site focuses on the infamous Orange local loop unbundling and poor customer service but covers a wider range of Orange operations such as lost email, significantly delayed SMTP and outages, suspicions of eavesdropping, et al.

-Orange Mobile has been criticised during a Channel 4 News investigation for a lack of security which potentially exposed customer records to fraud.
+Orange Mobile was criticised during a Channel 4 News investigation for a lack of security, which potentially exposed customer records to fraud.

 In August 2007 Orange was criticised for summarily deleting email accounts tied to old Freeserve and Wanadoo 'pay as you go' dial-up accounts with no warning.

-In August 2008, after well publicised problems with iPhone 3G performances, customers compared their download speed and discovered that Orange in France was capping 3G download bandwidth.
-Orange admitted capping to 384kbit/s, well below the theoretical 7.2Mbit/s provided by the iPhone.
+In August 2008, after well-publicised problems with iPhone 3G performances, customers compared their download speed and discovered that Orange in France was capping 3G download bandwidth.
+Orange admitted capping to 384 kbit/s, well below the theoretical 7.2 Mbit/s provided by the iPhone.
 Orange uncapped 3G and 3G+ by mid-September 2008.